Eberhard I (archbishop of Salzburg)

-Eberhard was Archbishop of Salzburg, Austria.
+Eberhard was Archbishop of Salzburg, Austria from 1146 until his death in 1164.

+Life

 Eberhard was born to a noble family of Nuremberg, Germany; he became a Benedictine in 1125 at Pruffening, Germany.
 Later he was made Abbot of Biburg near Regensburg.
 In 1146 Pope Innocent II appointed him Archbishop of Salzburg.

-He rose to fame as a mediator when Pope Alexander III was faced with the “Investiture Controversy”, led by Holy Roman Emperor Frederick I Barbarossa and antipope Victor IV.
-Eberhard was one of the most able and most holy of the prelates of his age.
+He rose to fame as a mediator when Pope Alexander III was faced with the controversy surrounding the Papal election of 1159, created by Holy Roman Emperor Frederick I Barbarossa who supported antipope Victor IV.
+Eberhard wrote to Hildegard of Bingen, requesting her prayers during this stressful time.
+Eberhard intended to attend the Council of Pavia in 1160, but only got as far as Treviso due to ill health.

+Although Archbishop Eberhard I, Count of Hippoldstein, steadily supported Alexander, Barbarossa left him in peaceful possession of his see.
+Frederick saw Eberhard as a potential arbiter.
+Eberhard was greatly respected for his piety, learning, and integrity; and Frederick needed the support of the German princes for his Italian campaigns.

+Eberhard was one of the most able of the prelates of his age.
 He died in 1164, at the age of seventy-nine, returning from another peace keeping mission.